Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Kerr Black Hole: I. Introduction

-In a series of recently published articles [12-14], we have shown that an improved counting of the scalar field states leads to a logarithmically divergent expression for the scalar field entropy.
+In a series of recently published articles [12$\textendash$14], we have shown that an improved counting of the scalar field states leads to a logarithmically divergent expression for the scalar field entropy.
 We have found that the WKB approximation is particularly suitable for the scalar field solutions that are stationary in the near-horizon region, and again at a large distance away from the horizon.
-This approximately corresponds to a thin shell of scalar field conﬁned in the near-horizon region due to the large width of the intermediate potential barrier [15].
-We will ﬁnd that the thickness of the thin shell takes care of the unbounded nature of the allowed angular quantum numbers.
-The divergences can be removed by considering the stress tensor, which is well behaved when the ﬁeld is in a Hartle–Hawking vacuum [16].
-G ’t Hooft removed the divergence by equating the scalar field entropy to the black hole entropy.
-When we do so, the internal energy is found to be ﬁnite and the brick wall is almost coincident with the horizon [12].
+This approximately corresponds to a thin shell of scalar field confined in the near-horizon region due to the large width of the intermediate potential barrier [15].
+We will find that the thickness of the thin shell imposes an upper limit on the allowed angular quantum numbers.
+The divergences can be removed by considering the stress tensor, which is well behaved when the field is in the Hartle–Hawking vacuum [16]. ’t Hooft removed the divergence by equating the scalar field entropy to the black hole entropy.
+When we do so, the internal energy is found to be finite and the brick wall is almost coincident with the horizon [12].
 This is unlike the case in [7], where the brick wall cut-off is of the order of the Planck length.
-The most interesting point to note is that the entropy of the thin shell does not contain a term proportional to the volume.
-Instead, we have the leading order term proportional to the area of the horizon.
+The leading-order term of the scalar field entropy is proportional to the area of the horizon.
 Another interesting aspect of our work is that the proper distance thickness of the thin shell together with the brick wall cut-off parameter behave like a scale parameter similar to the Plack length in the gravitational entropy.
-Thus, the degrees of freedom of a three-dimensional thin shell are related to the boundary surface area.
+Thus, the degrees of freedom of a three dimensional thin shell is principally related to the boundary surface area.
 This is similar to the gravitational entropy of the black hole itself.
+In section:3, we will discuss a sub-leading term whose form reduces to the familiar expression in flat spacetime in the appropriate flat spacetime limit.
+Thus, the method used by us to get the thin shell entropy in the near horizon region is consistent with both gravitational blueshift and flat spacetime limit.